 Tutors will provide students with academic advice, guidance on their course choices and personal advice.
-For the academic year 2024/2025 students can contact, according to their needs, tutors from both University of Milan and Politecnico di Milano
+Students can contact, according to their needs, tutors from both University of Milan and Politecnico di Milano.

 They can be reached at their institutional e-mail addresses (name.surname@unimi.it for the University of Milano teachers or name.surname@polimi.it for Politecnico di Milano teachers).